rooseveltframework/roosevelt/README.md

     - `nodeModule`: *[String]* Node module name of the Roosevelt CSS preprocessor middleware you wish to use.

       - Note: Your chosen Roosevelt CSS preprocessor module must also be marked as a dependency in your app's `package.json`.
-    - `params`: *[Object]* Params to send to the Roosevelt CSS preprocessor middleware if it accepts any.
+    - `params`: *[Object]* Parameters to send to the Roosevelt CSS preprocessor middleware if it accepts any.
     - `cleanCSS`: *[Object]* Roosevelt uses [clean-css](https://www.npmjs.com/package/clean-css) for CSS minification.
-Use the cleanCSS param to configure options passed to the constructor.
-See the [clean-css docs](https://github.com/jakubpawlowicz/clean-css#constructor-options) for documentation on available params.
+Use the cleanCSS parameter to configure options passed to the constructor.
+See the [clean-css docs](https://github.com/jakubpawlowicz/clean-css#constructor-options) for documentation on available parameters.
     - Note: The default preprocessor for a Roosevelt app created with [generator-roosevelt](https://github.com/rooseveltframework/generator-roosevelt) is [roosevelt-less](https://github.com/rooseveltframework/roosevelt-less), which is marked as a dependency in `package.json` on freshly generated Roosevelt apps.
-See [roosevelt-less usage](https://github.com/rooseveltframework/roosevelt-less#usage) for details on what params are available.
+See [roosevelt-less usage](https://github.com/rooseveltframework/roosevelt-less#usage) for details on what parameters are available.

     - The Roosevelt team also maintains [roosevelt-sass](https://github.com/rooseveltframework/roosevelt-sass), an alternative to roosevelt-less.

     - [generator-roosevelt](https://github.com/rooseveltframework/generator-roosevelt) default configuration: *[Object]*